 Prior to this offering, there has been no public market for our common stock, and a liquid trading market for our common stock may not develop or be sustained after this offering.
 Future sales of substantial amounts of common stock in the public market, including shares issued upon exercise of outstanding options, or the anticipation of these sales, could adversely affect market prices prevailing from time to time and could impair our ability to raise capital through sales of equity securities.
-We have applied to have our common stock listed on The NASDAQ Global Market under the symbol "CERU."
+Our common stock has been approved for listing on The NASDAQ Global Market under the symbol "CERU."

-Upon the closing of this offering, we will have outstanding an aggregate of shares of common stock, assuming (1) the issuance of shares of common stock offered by us in this offering, (2) the conversion of all outstanding shares of our preferred stock into 99,028,475 shares of our common stock upon the closing of this offering, (3) the conversion of all principal and accrued interest on our 2013 convertible notes upon the closing of this offering, assuming an initial public offering price of \$ per share, which is the midpoint of the estimated price range set forth on the cover page of this prospectus and that this offering closes on , 2014, and (4) the conversion of all principal and accrued interest outstanding on our 2014 convertible notes, which convert at 77.5% of the initial public offering price, upon the closing of this offering, assuming an initial public offering price of \$ per share, which is the midpoint of the estimated price range set forth on the cover page of this prospectus, and that this offering closes on 2014, and assuming no exercise of options or warrants after February 28, 2014.
-Of the shares to be outstanding immediately after the closing of this offering, the shares sold in this offering (assuming that the underwriters do not exercise their overallotment option) will be freely tradable without restriction or further registration under the Securities Act, except for any shares purchased by our "affiliates," as that term is defined in Rule 144 under the Securities Act, whose sales would be subject to the Rule 144 resale restrictions described below, other than the holding period requirement.
+Upon the closing of this offering, we will have outstanding an aggregate of 19,014,563 shares of common stock, assuming (1) the issuance of 8,500,000 shares of common stock offered by us in this offering, (2) the conversion of all outstanding shares of our preferred stock into 6,826,004 shares of our common stock upon the closing of this offering, (3) the conversion of all principal and accrued interest on our 2013 convertible notes upon the closing of this offering, at the initial public offering price of \$7.00 per share, and assuming that this offering closes on April 15, 2014 and (4) the conversion of all principal and accrued interest outstanding on our 2014 convertible notes, which convert at 77.5% of the initial public offering price, or \$5.43 per share, upon the closing of this offering, and assuming that this offering closes on April 15, 2014, and assuming no exercise of options or warrants after February 28, 2014.
+Of the shares to be outstanding immediately after the closing of this offering, the 8,500,000 shares sold in this offering (assuming that the underwriters do not exercise their overallotment option) will be freely tradable without restriction or further registration under the Securities Act, except for any shares purchased by our "affiliates," as that term is defined in Rule 144 under the Securities Act, whose sales would be subject to the Rule 144 resale restrictions described below, other than the holding period requirement.

-The remaining shares of common stock will be "restricted securities," as that term is defined in Rule 144 under the Securities Act and will further be subject to either restrictions on transfer under the lock-up agreements described below or restrictions on transfer for a period of 180 days from the effectiveness of the registration statement of which this prospectus forms a part under stock option agreements entered into between us and the holders of those shares.
+The remaining 10,514,563 shares of common stock will be "restricted securities," as that term is defined in Rule 144 under the Securities Act and will further be subject to either restrictions on transfer under the lock-up agreements described below or restrictions on transfer for a period of 180 days from the effectiveness of the registration statement of which this prospectus forms a part under stock option agreements entered into between us and the holders of those shares.
 Following the expiration of these restrictions, these shares will become eligible for public sale if they are registered under the Securities Act or if they qualify for an exemption from registration under Rules 144 or 701 under the Securities Act, which are summarized below.

-In addition, of the 17,631,029 shares of our common stock that were subject to stock options outstanding as of February 28, 2014, options to purchase 9,138,101 shares of common stock were vested and exercisable as of February 28, 2014.
+In addition, of the 1,215,315 shares of our common stock that were subject to stock options outstanding as of February 28, 2014, options to purchase 629,895 shares of common stock were vested and exercisable as of February 28, 2014.
 Upon exercise, these shares will be eligible for sale subject to the lock-up agreements and securities law restrictions described below.
-Of the 1,866,816 shares of common stock subject to our outstanding warrants as of December 31, 2013, 1,866,816 were exercisable as of December 31, 2013 and upon issuance these shares will be eligible for sale, subject to the lock-up agreements and securities laws described below.
+All of the 128,672 shares of common stock subject to our outstanding warrants as of December 31, 2013 were exercisable as of December 31, 2013 and upon issuance these shares will be eligible for sale, subject to the lock-up agreements and securities laws described below.